Processes and Jobs

 You have learned to interrupt processes with Ctrl-C, but there are less drastic measures you can use to get your terminal back!
 You can suspend processes to the background with Ctrl-Z. In this level, we'll explore how this works and, in the next level, we'll figure out how to resume those suspended processes!

 This level's run wants to see another copy of itself running and using the same terminal.
 How?
-Use suspend to launch it, then suspend it, then launch another copy while the first is suspended!
+Use the terminal to launch it, then suspend it, then launch another copy while the first is suspended!

 Usually, when you suspend processes, you'll want to resume them at some point.
 Otherwise, why not just terminate them?
 To resume processes, your shell provides the fg command, a builtin that takes the suspended process, resumes it, and puts it back in the foreground of your terminal.